bkw777/NODE_DATAPAC/README.md

 The only connector that fits in a 200 is a solder-type box header like used in this [cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable#Good_Cable).

 ### Model 100
-This device actually works on Modle 100 too.
+This device actually works on Model 100 too.
 It needs an adapter cable but the cable is simple.
 From the top of that page with the Disk/Video Interface cables above, the Model 100 part of the [3-part cable](http://tandy.wiki/Disk/Video_Interface:_Cable#Good_Cable) works for this too.
 Just the Model 100 part, not the full cable with all 3 parts connected.